 You can also use them tax-free toward eye glasses, dental work, hearing aids, over-the-counter and prescription drugs.
 You can see a long list of QMEs here.

 You should be aware that if you choose to spend your deposits on non-QMEs, then there can be a penalty and the funds would be taxed as ordinary income.
 So it’s wise to know your options.
-These funds are not designed to be spent on a vacation or new roof.
+These funds are not designed to be spent on a vacation or new car.

 Why Might I Enroll & What If I Leave the Plan?